Our Legislative Agenda

 • Revise the school report card system to recognize achievement, growth, and Career and Technical Education (CTE) credentialing so that businesses have a better understanding of the performance of their local schools.
 Specifically, we support a system that:

-• Focuses on growth in early grades
+• Focuses on growth in early grades.

-• Focuses on achievement in later grades
+• Focuses on achievement in later grades.

-• Measures achievement through both tests and credentials earned through CTE concentrators
+• Measures achievement through both tests and credentials earned through CTE concentrators.

 • Support long-term solutions to promote the recruitment and retention of public school teachers.